Dorif/fragalyseqt/README.md

 This resolves and installs all dependencies automatically.

-### RPM (Fedora, RHEL 8+, Alma, Rocky and derivatives)
+### RPM (openSUSE 16+/Tumbleweed/Slowrolling, Fedora, RHEL 8+, Alma, Rocky and derivatives)

-First of all, enable EPEL repository for you distro - you'll need it.
+First of all, if you are using Fedora/RHEL derivatives - enable EPEL repository for you distro - you'll need it.

 Download the `.rpm` file and install it with `dnf`: